medium-tech/mspec-apps/README.md

     python -m mtemplate render --spec my-sample-store.yaml --output app

 After generating apps cd into `./app/py` and follow the instructions in the readme, then cd into `./app/browser1` and follow the instructions in that readme.

+## my-sample-store
+The app in `./simple-social-network/app` was created by following the setup instructions above and then:

+    cd simple-social-network
+    mkdir app
+    python -m mtemplate render --spec simple-social-network.yaml --output app

+After generating apps cd into `./app/py` and follow the instructions in the readme, then cd into `./app/browser1` and follow the instructions in that readme.